What You Need to Know Before Starting Your First Day of Class

 Study The Syllabus

 We all know apps can make life easier, and finding the right apps for school is a must.
-Apps such as Quizlet, Google Docs, and Cited can make writing papers and studying a bit easier and apps such as Spotify can be good to get you in the mood to study.
-Getting yourself set up with some productive apps can help you start your school year off feeling a bit more organized.
+Apps such as Quizlet, Google Docs, and Cited can make writing papers and studying a bit easier, and apps such as Spotify can be good for getting you in the mood to study.
+Setting yourself up with some productive apps can help you start your school year off feeling more organized.

 Remember Your Goals